-Some of our students have never left their family before and are unsure of a classroom setting, even simple things like getting in a line are shocking.
-Bathroom protocol or going through a lunch line can be mind blowing and a seriously trying time to their sensory system.
+Some of our students have never left their families before and are unsure of a classroom setting, even simple things like getting in a line are shocking.
+Bathroom protocol or going through a lunch line can be mind-blowing and a seriously trying time for their sensory system.
 Some of our students have never been in a classroom of 20 or more students.
-They simple can not understand why you can’t stop to tie their shoe or solve their every problem the second they tell you about it.
-Some of our students have serious issues or developmental needs that have never be evaluated or addressed.
+They simply can not understand why you can’t stop to tie their shoe or solve their every problem the second they tell you about it.
+Some of our students have serious issues or developmental needs that have never been evaluated or addressed.

 Then we must keep in mind that it is not easy to address and help solve social issues, but it is in the best interest of your class and future classrooms to do this as soon as possible.
 You also have to separate intentional, hurtful behaviors from native, innocent behaviors that stem from a lack of understanding.
-The teacher has to set the excellent, unwavering balance of self control and empathy.
+The teacher has to set an excellent, unwavering balance of self-control and empathy.

 What Do You Do When You Have a Rough Year?

 Therefore, my advice for when you have a rough year is to get through it.
 Work as hard as you can each and every day.
 Try your best.
 Never give up.
 Focus on what you are doing right and the positive attributes that are occurring.
-Surround yourself with others who you can vent to to let out your frustrations out, but also inspire you to keep reaching out to your students.
+Surround yourself with others too who you can vent to let out your frustrations, but also inspire you to keep reaching out to your students.

 Now, work on building those relationships.
 A teacher who has deep, meaningful relationships reach their students on a very different level.
 And students who feel valued and heard by the teachers will work harder for you.